PradeepLoganathan/pradeepl-blog/content/blog/aws-cloudformation/index.md

   - platformengineering

 summary:  AWS CloudFormation is an IaC tool for creating AWS resources in a declarative way.
+# description:  AWS CloudFormation is an IaC tool for creating AWS resources in a declarative way.
 ShowToc: true
 TocOpen: true
 images: